Quicker or More Quickly?

-Of note, it is common misconception that quicker has only recently passed into English as an adverb through common usage and ignorance of the difference between adverbs and adjectives.
-However, throughout most of the 19th and 20th centuries, quicker was far more common than more quickly.
-Only since the 1970s has more quickly overtaken quicker.
-Both terms are now in common use with more quickly marginally ahead of quicker.
+It is a common misconception that "quicker" has only recently passed into English as an adverb through common usage and ignorance of the difference between adverbs and adjectives.
+Throughout most of the 19th and 20th centuries, "quicker" (as an adverb) was more common than "more quickly."
+Only since the 1970s has "more quickly" overtaken "quicker."

 Read more about the comparative forms of adverbs.

 "Quicker" Has Been an Adverb for CenturiesA number of sources suggest that "quicker" has crossed into English as an adverb because it is easier to say than "more quickly" and due to a recently developed ignorance of the difference between adjectives and adverbs.
 However, this does not appear to be the case.
 In the early 1800s, "quicker" was nearly three times more common than "more quickly," strongly suggesting it has long been in use as an adverb.

 For Safety, Opt for "More Quickly"Even though you will be able to make a strong case for "quicker" being a genuine comparative adverb, a fair proportion of your readers are likely to consider it an error or too informal.

 Therefore, it makes sense to use "more quickly" for your comparative adverb because no one will consider it wrong or overly informal.